 Some instructors are available for one-on-one or small group instruction outside of normal lesson hours.
-Go to Lessons->Sailing->Lessons on Demand to see how this program works.
+Go here to see how this program works.

 Intermediate and Advanced Lessons

 Sailing Clinics and Seminars are offered periodically on subjects such as use of the club's Lasers and JY15's, gennakers and spinnakers, rescuing a person overboard, outboard motor use and care, rudderless sailing, knots, etc. Be sure to check out our calendar for special clinics and events.

 Keelboat Sailing Lessons for intermediate sailors are given on Wednesday evenings.
 Lessons are open only to members with a Junior Dinghy rating.
 The lessons are given on the club's six keelboats that are kept on J dock in the Berkeley Marina harbor.
 The lessons typically last three hours.
 Students rig the boats, and practice steering, keeping watch, man overboard drill, VHF radio use, compass use, tillerless sailing, changing headsails, spinnaker, and docking.
 The lessons are usually announced by the teachers who will teach that Wednesday night in the Cal-Sailing-Announce email list.
 To take a lesson, just come down to J-dock on University Avenue opposite to the Club house, next to the Marina offices.
 If you have any questions about keelboat instruction or about becoming a senior skipper, please read the Keelboat Guidelines and contact the Rear Commodore.